sergeisekom/solid-doodle/index.md

 ---
-title: Welcome to my blog
+title: AuthorR's personal blog
 ---

+# This is a heading
+We will have fun with a new site